Function and Authority

 The Civil Service Commission has the authority to adjudicate appeals from permanent City employees who believe they have been unfairly disciplined.
 Hearing Officers assist the Commission by conducting the appeals scheduled for formal hearing and the Commission reviews the proceedings of these hearings and renders a decision.

-To help prevent the spread of the COVID-19 virus, at this time the Civil Service Commission will accept appeals by email in addition to mail and facsimile.
+At this time, the Civil Service Commission will accept appeals by email in addition to mail and fax.
 Appeals must be received by the Commission in a timely manner and must include the employee's signature.
 Further, the appeal must include the following:

 - Employee name